Postgraduate Courses in Flood and Coastal Risk Management

 - Curriculum Vitae (CV) containing full details of your experience pertinent to the PgDip / PgCert Flood and Coastal Risk Management programme.

 - Names and email address of two referees.

 - Personal Statement stating why you wish to study for a PgDip / PgCert Flood and Coastal Risk Management.

 Pertinent certificates and/or degree transcripts may be included.
 Please note that these requirements differ from those of the MSc programmes within LEC as stated on the general LEC Postgraduate webpages.

-If you have any questions or would like to discuss the course in more detail, please contact the Director of Studies, Dr Nick A Chappell (email@example.com )
+If you would like to apply for one module to be undertaken as a short course or CPD please contact the Director of Studies, Dr Nick A Chappell.